Estimating the electrical energy cost of performing arbitrary state preparation using qubits and qudits in integrated photonic circuits: State preparation

 \section{State preparation}

-We have selected arbitrary quantum state preparation (QSP) as the benchmark task with which to compare the energy expenditure of integrated quantum photonic circuits that are design to operate using qubits and qudits.
-We consider that in both cases quantum information is encoded in the path degree of freedom of photons, and that arbitrary operations on qubits and qudits are implemented via MZIs acting as programmable beam splitters \cite{politi2008silica}.
-We focus on QSP because it is a pre-requisite for QIP tasks, since the input state needs to be encoded in a quantum system prior to processing.
-In both situations, we consider that the task of preparing a state consists of starting from an initial ``blank state'' input, and reaching the target state through a series of unitary operations on that input.
+We adopt arbitrary quantum state preparation (aQSP) as the benchmark task to compare the energy consumption of integrated photonic circuits operating with qubits and qudits.
+In both cases, quantum information is encoded in the path degree of freedom of single photons, and arbitrary operations are implemented using MZIs acting as programmable beam splitters \cite{politi2008silica}.
+We focus on aQSP because it is a pre-requisite for QIP tasks, since the input state needs to be encoded in a quantum system prior to processing.
+The task of preparing a state consists of starting from an initial ``blank state'' input, and reaching the target state through a series of unitary operations on that input, which are defined by the choice of target state.